 Mercedes Oetgen, 1st Grade ESOL

-Mercedes Oetgen is a Kindergarten and First Grade ESOL/HILT teacher at Randolph Elementary School.
+Mercedes Oetgen is a First Grade ESOL/HILT teacher at Randolph Elementary School.
 This is her first year at Randolph.
 She received her undergraduate degree from the Universidad Pontificia Comillas in Madrid, Spain and her M.Ed in ESL Education from Marymount University.
 Mercedes is bilingual in English and Spanish and also speaks French and Italian.
 In her free time she enjoys reading, hiking, and traveling.